 ))

-We create a new data frame called covid_cases_rm (where rm stands for rolling mean).
+This code creates a new data frame called covid_cases_rm (where rm stands for rolling mean).
 The first step in its creation is to use the rollmean() function from the zoo package to create a roll_cases variable, which holds the average number of cases in the five-day period surrounding a single date.
-The k argument is the number of days for which we want to calculate the rolling average (five, in our case), and the fill argument determines what happens in cases like the first day, where we can’t calculate a five-day rolling mean because there are no days prior to this day (Madjid set these values to be NA).
+The k argument is the number of days for which you want to calculate the rolling average (5, in this case), and the fill argument determines what happens in cases like the first day, where you can’t calculate a five-day rolling mean because there are no days prior to this day (Madjid set these values to NA).

-After calculating roll_cases, we need to calculate per capita case rates.
-To do this, we needed population data, so we join the population data from the usa_states data frame with the covid_cases data:
+After calculating roll_cases, you need to calculate per capita case rates.
+To do this, you need population data, so next you join the population data from the usa_states data frame with the covid_cases data like so:

 covid_cases_rm <- covid_cases %>%

 mutate(roll_cases = rollmean(